 Bead: #8 Orange Silver-lined Ceramic

 Option #1: tie this fly using orange zebra legs for that extra buggy look

 Option #2: add weight to the under body for use in moving water

-The pumpkinhead can be fished in the same way as a traditional wooly bugger or a damsel nymph pattern.
+Fish the pumpkinhead in the same way as a traditional woolly bugger or a damsel nymph pattern.
 It can be cast and retrieved on the end of an intermediate sink tip over drop-offs or on shoals.
 It can be equally as effective fished under an indicator, especially if there is a light riffle on the water.
 When fishing under an indicator a slow or quick hand twist retrieve will work.
 I’ve personally found it to be equally successful trolled as you would a leech pattern.

 I was skeptical when my brother brought out this pattern on my very first fly fishing trip.
 I was a newbie to fly fishing and always assumed that flies needed to emulate an insect.
 This thing was green with a shiny orange head, certainly not like anything in nature.
 We were trolling in mid-May in a gin clear lake in the interior of BC.
 My first rainbow ever on a fly rod was taken with a Pumpkin Head fly pattern.
 It was an 18” silver bullet which ran on me at least a dozen times (I was fishing an old style click-pawl reel with almost no drag).
 Needless to say I was hooked and the Pumpkin Head has been a staple in my fly box ever since.

 Tie this fly on a heavy hook as takes can be very aggressive!

 I know a place where coho salmon love taking olive leeches.
 I may just need to try the Pumpkin Head and see what happens!

 Species Targeted: Rainbow Trout, Brook Trout, Bull Trout, Bass